 How does this medication work?
 What will it do for me?

 Zanubrutinib belongs to the class of medications called antineoplastics.
 Specifically, it is a Bruton's tyrosine kinase (BTK) inhibitor.
 It is used to treat a type of non-Hodgkin's lymphoma called Waldenström's macroglobulinemia (WM).
+It is also used to treat other types of cancers, including mantle cell lymphoma (MCL), marginal zone lymphoma (MZL), and chronic lymphocytic leukemia (CLL).

 Lymphomas are cancers that affect the lymphatic system, causing changes to the production of blood cells.
 In WM, the white blood cells that are produced are abnormal and gradually replace the healthy white blood cells in the body.
 These abnormal cells produce too much of certain proteins in the body and cause the symptoms of the disease, such as weakness, loss of appetite, fever, sweats, and weight loss.